SAP-samples/forms-service-by-adobe-samples/abap/README.md

-# Integrate SAP Forms Service by Adobe with ABAP Environment
+# Integrate SAP Forms Service by Adobe with ABAP Environment in Cloud Foundry

 This sample contains:
 - Short guide what service is needed and how to set them up